What’s in this post?

 When you are done

-- Tie the Prusiks together with an overhand on the other end to the bends.
+- Tie the Prusik with an overhand halfway along.

-- Clip the Prusiks onto a carabiner and clip the long Prusik back to the carabiner again to make it short.
+- Clip the Prusik onto a carabiner and clip it back again to make it short.